thomas4f/tilex.sh/README.md

 ```

 ## Credits
-Credits to [Colin Keenan](https://unix.stackexchange.com/a/156349) for hints on how to properly account for decorations.
+- Credits to [Colin Keenan](https://unix.stackexchange.com/a/156349) for hints on how to properly account for decorations.
+- The cycling feature was inspired by [WinSplit](https://github.com/dozius/winsplit-revolution).